TL;DR

 Writing Your Policy 'in Trust'

 For Over 50s life insurance, this is a vital consideration.
-Normally, the cash payout forms part of your legal estate.
-If your estate's value is over the Inheritance Tax (IHT) threshold (£325,000 for 2024/25), the payout could be subject to a 40% tax.
-It also means the money can be held up by the probate process, which can take months.
+Normally, the cash claim payment forms part of your legal estate.
+If your estate's value is over the Inheritance Tax (IHT) threshold (£325,000 for 2024/25), the claim payment could be subject to a 40% tax.
+It also means the money can be held up by the probate process, which can take months. (illustrative estimate)

 By writing the policy 'in trust', you legally separate it from your estate.
 This means:

-- The payout is not subject to Inheritance Tax.
+- The claim payment is not subject to Inheritance Tax.

 - The money is paid directly to your chosen beneficiaries (the 'trustees') much more quickly.

-- It's a simple process that insurers provide forms for, and here at WeCovr, we can guide you through it.
+- It's a simple process that insurers provide forms for, and here A WeCovr specialist or trusted broker partner can guide you through it.

 Other Options for End-of-Life Costs